anrcrocoval/CorrelativeView/README.md

 * You can play on the transparency mixing in the overlay panel.

-Tip: you can alwys inverse a transformation schema using invert transformation schema in ec-clem in order to compute the inverse transforme if you need one image to be the source instead of target.
+Tip: you can always inverse a transformation schema using invert transformation schema in ec-clem in order to compute the inverse transforme if you need one image to be the source instead of target.